HTTP-RPC/Kilo/README.md

 The Swift client framework can be downloaded [here](https://github.com/gk-brown/WebRPC/releases). iOS 8 or later is required.

 ## WebRPCService Class
-As in the Java client implementation, the `WebRPCService` class serves an invocation proxy for web RPC services.
+As in the Java client implementation, the `WebRPCService` class serves as an invocation proxy for web RPC services.
 Internally, it uses an instance of `NSURLSession` to issue HTTP requests, which are submitted via HTTP POST.
 It uses the `NSJSONSerialization` class to deserialize response content.

 Service proxies are initialized via the `initWithSession:baseURL:` method, which takes an `NSURLSession` instance and the service's base URL as arguments.
 Method names are appended to this URL during method execution.

 Remote methods are invoked by calling either `invoke:resultHandler:` or `invoke:withArguments:resultHandler:` on the service proxy.
 The first version is a convenience method for calling remote methods that don't take any arguments.
 The second takes a dictionary of argument values to be passed to the remote method.
 The first method delegates to the second, passing an empty argument dictionary.

 Scalar arguments can be any numeric type, a boolean, or a string.
-Multi-value arguments are specified an array of any supported scalar type; e.g. `[Double]`.
+Multi-value arguments are specified as an array of any supported scalar type; e.g. `[Double]`.

 Both invocation methods take a result handler as the final argument.
-The result handler is a callback that is invoked upon successful completion of the remote method, but also if the method call fails.
+The result handler is a callback that is invoked upon successful completion of the remote method, as well as if the method call fails.
 The callback takes two arguments: a result object and an error object.
 If the remote method completes successfully, the first argument contains the value returned by the method, or `nil` if the method does not return a value.
 If the method call fails, the second argument will be populated with an instance of `NSError` describing the error that occurred.

 Both invocation methods return an instance of `NSURLSessionDataTask` representing the invocation request.
 This allows an application to cancel a task, if necessary.